-Painted signs are such a warm addition to any room no matter your style.
-However, if the idea of doing free-hand lettering on a sign isn’t exactly your cup of tea, know there’s an easy and inexpensive work-around for these DIY faux painted signs!
+DIY wood signs are such a warm addition to any room no matter your style.
+However, if the idea of doing free-hand lettering on a sign isn’t exactly your cup of tea, know there’s an easy and inexpensive work-around for DIY painted signs!

 Many stores are selling these thin wood frames that are reminiscent of the stained wood borders of the painted signs you see around.
 I have noticed them at Michael’s, Hobby Lobby, and even Walmart.
-I happened to find my frames at Target for $3.99 each!
+I happened to find my frames online here.

 Download and Print